Personalizing Agent Privacy Decisions via Logical Entailment: Conclusion

 \section{Conclusion}

 In this work, we explored personalization of LLM-based agents for making privacy judgments.
-We identified that general privacy norms are insufficient for effective personalization, and LLM-based reasoning with ICL does not guarantee judgments faithfully grounded on user's prior privacy judgments.
-We addressed these limitations by designing \method{} to ensure judgments are grounded in user's prior judgments with clear and traceable reasoning that the user can reference.
-Although \method{} is intended to accurately make privacy judgments on behalf of users, it is designed with user agency as a key component of the framework.
-Our evaluations demonstrate that \method{} can improve appropriate judgments by reducing the F1 score error of appropriate judgments by up to \textbf{39.1\%} over LLM reasoning.
+We identified that general privacy norms are insufficient for effective personalization, and LLM-based reasoning with ICL does not guarantee that judgments are faithfully grounded in the user's prior privacy judgments.
+We addressed these limitations by designing \method{} to ensure judgments are grounded in the user's prior judgments with clear and traceable reasoning that the user can reference.
+Our evaluations demonstrate that \method{} can reduce the F1 score error for appropriate judgments by up to \textbf{40.6\%} over LLM reasoning.
 Overall, our findings suggest that jointly leveraging LLMs with logical entailment is a promising direction for designing agentic frameworks for personalized privacy judgments.

-\begin{acks} We would like to thank Adrià Gascón, Sarah Meiklejohn, Eugene Bagdasarian, Daniel Ramage, Zhichen Zhao, and Ku Kogan for their constructive discussions and support. \end{acks}
+\begin{acks} We would like to thank Adrià Gascón, Sarah Meiklejohn, Eugene Bagdasarian, Daniel Ramage, Zhichen Zhao, and Ku Kogan for their constructive discussions and support.
+The authors used generative AI-based tools to revise the text, improve flow and correct any typos, grammatical errors, and awkward phrasing.
+This work is supported by NSF award number DGE-1842487 (J.F.) and the REAL@USC-Meta center (J.F., M.A.). \end{acks}